poolpOrg/OpenSMTPD-book/src/chapters/1022_What_you_need_to_know_about_DNS.md

 ### DNS zones
 DNS servers store the informations regarding the domains they handle in _zones_.
-The _ns1.poolp.org_ nameserver is in charge of the domain _opensmtpd.org_ and has a zone file describing the details regarding this domain.
+The _ns-master.poolp.org_ nameserver is in charge of the domain _opensmtpd.org_ and has a zone file describing the details regarding this domain.
 The zone for _opensmtpd.org_ contains the following (irrelevant parts truncated):

 ```
-                NS      ns1.poolp.org.
+                NS      ns-master.poolp.org.
-                NS      ns2.poolp.org.
+                NS      ns-backup.poolp.org.
                 A       82.65.169.200
 www             A       82.65.169.200
 opensmtpd.org.
 MX 0    mx-in.poolp.org.